-The elected members of Sligo County Council are required to take account of the findings of the Environmental Report before adopting the CDP 2017-2023.
+At each stage of the process, before adopting the CDP 2017-2023, the elected members of Sligo County Council were required to take into account the findings of the Environmental Report and the Addendum, as appropriate.

-Upon adoption of the CDP, the Environmental Report will be updated to take into account changes that may be made to the Draft Plan following the public display periods.
+Following the adoption of the CDP, the Addendum was incorporated into the final Environmental Report (this report) to take into account changes that were made to the Draft Plan after the public display periods.

-An SEA Statement will also be published.
-The Statement will summarise the process of integrating environmental considerations into the CDP.
+An SEA Statement has also been published.
+The Statement summarised the process of integrating environmental considerations into the CDP.